zhoujd/zzemacs/site-lisp/markdown-mode/README.md

     correctly when calculating column widths, however, columns containing hidden markup may not always be aligned properly.

+    <kbd>C-c C-s t</kbd> (`markdown-insert-table`) is a general command for inserting new table.
+    The command prompts for table size and column alignment and inserts an empty pipe table at point.

   * Viewing Modes:

     Read-only viewing modes, `markdown-view-mode` and `gfm-view-mode`